Brigham Young University (BYU) Diversity Elimination

 The third difference between the previous general education program and

-courses.
-"The important and underlying principle of the Foundations program is
+Foundations courses.
+"The important and underlying principle of the

-problems.
-The principles learned in Foundations will also benefit students in
+principles learned in Foundations will also benefit students in their

 conflicts and analyze situations," Barrus said.